MattisLind/PC04Reader/README.md

 ![M044 soleniod driver](http://i.imgur.com/RlRk2i8.png "M044 soleniod driver")

 The solenoid driver drive the punch solenoids when the inputs are high.
-Thus to make sure taht no punch are active we need to pull down these inputs since the AtMega chip input floats to a high impedance state when configured as inputs which is the default at startup.
+Thus to make sure that no punch are active we need to pull down these inputs since the AtMega chip input floats to a high impedance state when configured as inputs which is the default at startup.
 The M044 driver card uses SN7401 chip which need at most 1.6 mA out of the chip to detect a low level.
 High level on the other hand is detected if 40 uA is feed into the chip input.
 To make sure low is detected at startup of the AtMega chip a rework is required to add pull downs on all outputs.
 560 ohm is selcted a pull down.
-A punch solenoid is activated for 10 ms so the average powerconsumption should be quite low anyhow.
+A punch solenoid is activated for half of the time and not all whole are punched all the time so the average powerconsumption should be quite low anyhow.

 The original PC8E uses a M840 board to let the computer control the punch.
 This uses this circuit to bias the punch sync coil in the punch.

 ![Punch sync bias circuit](https://dl.dropboxusercontent.com/u/96935524/Datormusuem/Sk%C3%A4rmavbild%202014-07-18%20kl.%2007.55.17.png "Title")

-PC04 Reader is a utility program to read paper tapes on a DEC PC04 Paper tape reader.

-The hardware consists of an Arduino Uno card, but I guess that any Arduino board would work fine.

-There is a also software for the host to read in the information read by the arduino board.
+This ciruit is incorporated in the new design.

 ### DL11

 The [DL11](https://dl.dropboxusercontent.com/u/96935524/Datormusuem/DL11%20Asynchronous%20Line%20Interface%20Engineering%20Drawings.pdf) Asynchronous Line interface is implemented by DEC on a M7800 circuit board.
-It is using a standar UART circuit and a number of circuits nu adapt to the unibus and to both EIA RS-232 / CCITT V.28 levels and 20 mA current loop.
+It is using a standard UART circuit and a number of circuits nu adapt to the unibus and to both EIA RS-232 / CCITT V.28 levels and 20 mA current loop.
 [DL11 manual](https://dl.dropboxusercontent.com/u/96935524/Datormusuem/DEC-11-HDLAA-B-D%20DL11%20Asynchronous%20Line%20Interface%20Manual.pdf).

 The DL11 has a baud rate generator that can generate independet clock signals for the Rx and Tx section of the UART chip.
 8 different buad rates are selectable using two rotary switches.
-The crystal to teh baud rate generator can be replaced.
+The crystal to the baud rate generator can be replaced.

 ![Baud rates](http://i.imgur.com/zpG0JzT.png "Baud rates")